-Mother sues hospital for test that led to child abuse probe
+Mother sues hospital over drug test that led to abuse probe

 Coleman was the attorney for another Allegheny County woman, Rachael Devore, who resolved a lawsuit against UPMC in 2014.
 Devore similarly alleged that the hospital collected and tested her urine without her consent and reported “unconfirmed positive” test results to Children, Youth and Families.

-UPMC had argued in that case that they are a mandatory reporter and immune from the lawsuit because they made the report in good faith.
+UPMC had argued in that case that it is a mandatory reporter and immune from the lawsuit because it made the report in good faith.

 In court documents, Coleman argued that the report was not in good faith because in Devore’s case, like both Cook and Harrington, her baby did not show symptoms of withdrawal and tested negative for any drugs.